wesbosse/botwes/README.md

 ## A Potential Solution

-_We maintain our own slack bot with a custom slash command to handle this._
+_We maintain our own slack bot with a custom slash command to handle this.
+Luckily for you, I have a prototype up and running:_

 **The slash command:**